smarthulala/graphQL/README.md

-# graphQL
+#GraphQL Implementation Showcase
-learn GraphQL
+This project stands as a comprehensive demonstration of the skillful integration of GraphQL and Apollo GraphQL, significantly enhancing the efficiency of data retrieval.
+The frontend user interface is developed using Bootstrap for a polished appearance.

-# Run the backend server
+#Backend Server Execution
-in the graphQl, npm run dev
+To initiate the backend server, navigate to the GraphQL directory and execute the command: npm run dev

-# Run the frontend
+#Frontend Operation
-in the client folder, npm run start
+For the frontend component, access the client folder and execute the following command: npm run start